Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Proposed Method

 where $\|\cdot\|_{1}$ denote the $L_{1}$ norm of a vector, $\mathbf{C} \in \mathbb{R}_{+}^{n \times m}$ is the transport cost matrix, whose item $C_{i j}=c(p_{i},a_{j})$ measures the cost for moving probability mass on pixel $p_{i}$ to pixel $a_{j}$. $\left\{\mathbf{T} \in \mathbb{R}_{+}^{n \times m}: \mathbf{T} \mathbf{1_{m}}=\mathbf{1_{n}}, \mathbf{T}^{T} \mathbf{1_{n}}=\mathbf{1_{m}}\right\}$ ($\mathbf{T}$ is the transport matrix, which assigns probability masses at each location $p_{i}$ to $a_{j}$ for measuring the cost. $\mathbf{U}$ is the set of all possible ways to transport probability masses from $P$ to $A$.

-Note that annotators would tend to mark annotation in the center of targets and a bit of labeling position deviation is reasonable.
-Therefore, the point annotations should be transported to the pixels in the central region rather than other regions.
-This transmission relationship is embodied in the OT problem as: the cost of transporting the probability mass of point annotation to pixels in the central regions should be low and high outside the central regions.
+Note that annotators would tend to mark annotation in the target regions of object and a bit of labeling position deviation is reasonable.
+Therefore, the point annotations should be transported to the pixels in the target region rather than other regions.
+This transmission relationship is embodied in the OT problem as: the cost of transporting the probability mass of point annotation to pixels in the target regions should be low and high outside the target regions.
 To reflect this transmission relationship, we extend the GGD kernel function into OT.
-To ensure that the transmission cost be 0 when the distance between pixel $p_{i}$ to pixel $a_{j}$ is equal to 0, we combine the GGD function and Euclidean distance (L2) to obtain the GGD-L2 combination cost function $c(p_{i},a_{j})$:
+To ensure that the transmission cost be 0 when the distance between annotation $p_{i}$ to pixel $a_{j}$ is equal to 0, we combine the GGD function and Euclidean distance to obtain the GGD-L2 combination cost function $c(p_{i},a_{j})$: